-Fraud Prevention, as a web service, eliminates the need for each custom application to develop specific security access methods.
+Fraud Prevention, as a web service, eliminates the need for each custom application to develop specific security access user authentication methods .
 Additionally, we also provide the same functionality using API's.

 Having Adaptive Authentication enabled helps in runtime risk analysis which decreases the chance of an unauthorized user gaining access to corporate sensitive information.

-As Adaptive MFA prompts for authentication only when required most, it minimizes user efforts to log in multiple times which helps users to focus on work improving the organization’s productivity.
+As Adaptive MFA prompts for authentication only when required most, it minimizes user efforts to log in multiple times which helps them to focus on work improving the organization’s productivity.